JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 likely to be of service to him in his lawsuit.
 He called on the Colonel, on pretence of welcoming him back to England.
 The Colonel was not to be deluded in that way.
-‘You want something,’ he said, ‘or you would never have compromised your reputation by calling on ME.’
+‘You want something,’ he said, ‘or you would never have compromised your reputation by calling on _Me_.’
 My father saw that the one chance for him was to show his hand; he admitted, at once, that he wanted the papers.
 The Colonel asked for a day to consider his answer.
 His answer came in the shape of a most extraordinary letter,